mrkamot1979/nrcrm/nrcrm/README.md

 -----------
    * XAMPP - I used the [XAMPP](https://www.apachefriends.org/index.html) bundle to make things easy to install.
    * MySQL database - Table structure can be found in the repo and they are the only 3 JPG files in there.
 Will probably create a script in the future to create these tables on the fly.
+   * PHPExcel - [PHPExcel on GitHub](https://github.com/PHPOffice/PHPExcel) is a PHP class that enables extracted data to be inserted into a Microsoft Excel file.
+This was used for the export functionality.

 Workflows